DataDog/documentation/content/en/real_user_monitoring/explorer/_index.md

 ## Context

-Build up a context to explore your views in your RUM Explorer page first by selecting the proper [time range](#time-range) then by using the [search bar](#search-syntax) to filter your views and analytics.
+Build up a context to explore your views in your RUM Explorer page first by selecting the proper [time range](#time-range) then by using the [search bar][1] to filter your views and analytics.

 ### Time Range